tinuzz/python-solaredge/README.md

 * a temporary key that is rotated regularly (every few hours), in the form of a so-called '0x0503 message'

+If the data you have is *not* encrypted, you do not need any key material, of course.
+Decoding messages works just the same, in that case.

 How to get all of those things, I will cover later.
 But if you have them, using this library is as simple as this: